 Robin Harris became the Ivy League Council of Presidents' second full-time Executive Director on July 1, 2009, replacing Jeffrey H. Orleans, who retired from the position after 25 years.

-Prior to Ice Miller, Harris worked nine years in increasingly responsible roles in the NCAA, ending her tenure at the NCAA national office as associate chief of staff for Division I. In that role, she provided advice and guidance to the NCAA president, Executive Committee, Division I Board of Directors, Division I Management Council and other committees in nearly all athletic governance areas, including academic standards, amateurism, championship policies, diversity, gender equity and Title IX, legislative proposals, membership requirements, strategic planning, student-athlete welfare and studies regarding basketball and football concerns.
-From 1993 -1998, she was the NCAA’s director for the Committee on Infractions.
+Prior to Ice Miller, Harris worked nine years in increasingly responsible roles in the NCAA, ending her tenure at the NCAA national office in 2002 as associate chief of staff for Division I. In that role, she provided advice and guidance to the NCAA president, Executive Committee, Division I Board of Directors, Division I Management Council and other committees in nearly all athletic governance areas, including academic standards, amateurism, championship policies, diversity, gender equity and Title IX, legislative proposals, membership requirements, strategic planning, student-athlete welfare and studies regarding basketball and football concerns.
+From 1993 -1998, she was the NCAA’s first director for the Committee on Infractions.
 Harris is or has been a member of numerous professional associations, including the National Association of Collegiate Directors of Athletics (NACDA), NACWAA, National Association of College and University Attorneys (NACUA) and National Association of Athletics Compliance (NAAC).

 She is married to Max Harris, a native of Washington, Kansas.
 The couple has two children, twin daughters Alexandra (Alex) and Vanessa.